This is How Many Hours Bloggers Work Per Week

 Must-have plugins are:

-- Productivity plugins like WPRocket (to make your website faster and better your search engine rankings) and All In One SEO (to make all of your articles SEO-optimized, so you can get traffic from Google).
+- All In One SEO – the best SEO plugin to make all of your articles SEO-optimized, so you can get free traffic from search engines

 Estimated time: 1 to 2 hours.